 Scenario Parameter Units Results Modules C1 to C4 End of life The end-of-life stage starts when the construction product is replaced, dismantled or decon or construction works and does not provide any further function.
-The recovered steel is trans a small portion is assumed to be unrecoverable and remains in the rubble which is sent to lan steel is assumed to be recycled and 5% is sent to landfill [STEELCONSTRUCTION.INFO 2012].
-Once steel scrap is generated through the deconstruction activities on the demolition site reached the "end of waste" state.
-No further processing is required so there are no impacts as Hence no impacts are reported in module C3. ported for red dfill.
-95% of t e it is consid ecycling whi he reinforcin lered to hav Waste for recycling - Recovered steel from crushed concrete % 95 Waste for energy recovery % - Waste for final disposal - Unrecoverable steel lost in crushed concrete and sent to landfill % 5 Portion of energy assigned to rebar from energy required to demolish building, per tonne MJ 24 Transport to waste processing by Truck - Fuel consumption litre/km 1.56 Transport to waste processing by Truck - Distance km 463 Transport to waste processing by Truck - Capacity utilisation % 85 Transport to waste processing by Truck - Density of Product kg/m3 7850 Transport to waste processing by Container ship - Fuel consumption litre/km 0.0041 Transport to waste processing by Container ship - Distance km 158 Transport to waste processing by Container ship - Capacity utilisation % 50 Transport to waste processing by Container ship - Density of Product kg/m3 7850 Module D It is assumed that 95% of the steel used in the structure is recovered for recycling, while the Module D accounts for the environmental benefits and loads resulting from net steel scrap the end of life.
-The balance between total scrap arisings recycled from installation and end of by the manufacturing process (internally sourced scrap is not included in this calculation).
-The calculated by including the burdens of recycling and the benefit of avoided primary product.
-A large amount of net scrap is generated over the life cycle as the BF/BOF production ro sources and there is a very high end of life recycling rate for this product.
-Benefits and loads are calculated by including the burdens of recycling process and accounting for the avoidar a result, module D reports the credits associated with the scrap output.
-The resulting scrap credit/burden is calculated based on the global "value of scrap" approximately app nat is used for life and screese benefits ction. ute is primal associated ed primary p or recycling ap consume and loads a rily from virg with this scrooduction.
-Recycled Content kg 20 Re-used Content kg 0 Recovered for recycling kg 920 Recovered for re-use kg 0
+The recovered steel is trans a small portion is assumed to be unrecoverable and remains in the rubble which is sent to la steel is assumed to be recycled and 5% is sent to landfill [STEELCONSTRUCTION.INFO 2012].
+Once steel scrap is generated through the deconstruction activities on the demolition site.
+Once steel scrap is generated through the deconstruction activities on the demolition site it is considered to have reached the "end of waste" state.
+No further processing is required so there are no impacts associated with this modul.
+Hence no impacts are reported in module C3.
+Waste for recycling - Recovered steel from crushed concrete % 95 Waste for energy recovery % - Waste for final disposal - Unrecoverable steel lost in crushed concrete and sent to landfill % 5 Portion of energy assigned to rebar from energy required to demolish building, per tonne MJ 24 Transport to waste processing by Truck - Fuel consumption litre/km 1.56 Transport to waste processing by Truck - Distance km 463 Transport to waste processing by Truck - Capacity utilisation % 85 Transport to waste processing by Truck - Density of Product kg/m3 7850 Transport to waste processing by Container ship - Fuel consumption litre/km 0.0041 Transport to waste processing by Container ship - Distance km 158 Transport to waste processing by Container ship - Capacity utilisation % 50 Transport to waste processing by Container ship - Density of Product kg/m3 7850 Module D It is assumed that 95% of the steel used in the structure is recovered for recycling, while the remainder is landfille Module D accounts for the environmental benefits and loads resulting from net steel scrap that is used for recycling end of life.
+The balance between total scrap arisings recycled from installation and end of life and scrap consume by the manufacturing process (internally sourced scrap is not included in this calculation).
+These benefits and loads a calculated by including the burdens of recycling and the benefit of avoided primary production.
+A large amount of net scrap is generated over the life cycle as the BF/BOF production route is primarily from virg sources and there is a very high end of life recycling rate for this product.
+Benefits and loads associated with this scrap are calculated by including the burdens of recycling process and accounting for the avoided primary production, a result, module D reports the credits associated with the scrap output.
+The resulting scrap credit/burden is calculated based on the global "value of scrap" approach (/worldsteel 2011).
+Recycled Content kg 18 Re-used Content kg 0 Recovered for recycling kg 920 Recovered for re-use kg 0